|Nutrition Facts (per serving)|

 Cut into rounds about 1 inch thick.
 (It should make approximately 18 rounds.)

 Transfer rounds to a plate.

 Lightly flour the cutting board again.

 Roll each piece of dough into a long coil or rope, using your hands.

 Then, roll up each of the coils like a snail shell, making the traditional shape of the ensaïmadas.

 Cover cookie sheets or a baking stone with parchment paper.

 Place ensaïmadas on the parchment paper, leaving lots of space between them because they will expand.
 Allow rising until they have doubled in size, preferably overnight in the refrigerator.
 The overnight rising time allows further fermentation to occur, adding flavor and size.
 In fact, the ensaïmadas may triple in size.

 Preheat your oven to 350 F/180 C. Bake for 12 to 15 minutes on the center rack, until browned on top.

-Allow to cool for 10 to 15 minutes, then sprinkle with powdered sugar.
+Allow to cool for 10 to 15 minutes, then sprinkle with confectioners' sugar.
 Enjoy!